 We've seen this form of avoidance in relation to the expectations of others earlier with our consideration of socially-prescribed perfectionism.
 When we're trying to live up to others' expectations (others' prescriptions of our ought self), we're more likely to procrastinate.
-We've also discussed this in relation to making the tasks in our lives our own - authentically living our lives in a way where we identify with our tasks in relation to our values and goals (see for example the blog entry about existentialism, self-deception and procrastination.
+We've also discussed this in relation to making the tasks in our lives our own—authentically living our lives in a way where we identify with our tasks in relation to our values and goals (see, for example, the post about existentialism, self-deception and procrastination).

 To the extent that we live our lives in pursuit of our ideal selves (our hopes), as opposed to trying to live up to our ought selves or trying to avoid our feared undesired selves, we may well be on the path to effective, authentic action and less needless task delay motivated by falsely internalized goals.

 Ferrari, J.R., Driscoll, M., & Diaz-Morales J. F. (2007).
 Examining the self of chronic procrastinators: Actual, ought and undesired attributes.
 Individual Differences Research, 5, 115-123.